When Stupidity Becomes Malice

 How about those nice people desperately trying to save elephants from poachers?

 In 1989 elephants were awarded the highest level of protection under the Convention on International Trade In Endangered Species (CITIES) prohibiting all trade on elephant parts.
 In the words of Dr. Wasser, this legislation “literally stopped poaching across the continent over night”.
 This is where the dogma begins.
 However, just because we want to believe in something, it does not make it true.
 Actually, in the case of elephants, the good intentions of people like Dr. Wasser, have only contributed to the poaching.
-Yet, people like him are adamant about destroying seized ivory, refusing to see how this is contributing to push the ivory price higher and incentivising poachers even further.
+Yet, people like him are adamant about destroying seized ivory, refusing to see how this is contributing to push the ivory price higher and incentivizing poachers even further.
 Dr. Wasser stated “Kenya burned over a 100 tons of ivory….caused the price of ivory to drop from about $2,000/Kg. in 2013 to now around $800–700/Kg.”
 The absurdity of these statement needs no further explanation.
-But Dr. Wasser’s delirum continues “If we can shut the ivory markets down globally and domestically so that we eliminate the demand, then we have hope to save the elephant”.
-I know there is no malice here, so it’s just plain stupidity.
+But Dr. Wasser’s delirium continues “If we can shut the ivory markets down globally and domestically so that we eliminate the demand, then we have hope to save the elephant”.
+I know there is no malice here, it’s just plain stupidity.

 Finally, think about the people behind the National Riffle Association (NRA) and gun-control.